Pat Hanson: Career

-After completing a Bachelor of Fine Arts and a Masters of Architecture from the University of Manitoba, she went on to practice with several architecture firms in Toronto primarily.
+After completing a Bachelor of Fine Arts and a Masters of Architecture from the University of Manitoba, Hanson went on to practice with several architecture firms in Toronto primarily.
 She then served as an adjunct professor at the University of Toronto and the University of Waterloo, and is currently an active member of the Waterfront Design Review Panel.
-Her further teaching experience spans across North America and Europe where she has lectured on her firms projects and design process.
 Formerly she served on the advisory board of Building Equality in Architecture Toronto (BEAT).
-Other notable architects on the board of BEAT include Heather Dubbeldam and Brigitte Shim.